Entocycle uses larvae to fuel a more sustainable food chain

 Watch the solar eclipse live right here!

 No matter how many tears are shed watching “Okja,” people are still going to eat meat—and the raising of meat is hard on the planet.
 Even feeding livestock and fish has an ecological cost.
-Soybean farming can lead to soil erosion and farmed fish still contributes to overfishing if their food is caught from the ocean.
+Soybean farming can lead to soil erosion and farmed fish still contribute to overfishing if their food is caught from the ocean.
 Entocycle, which is currently participating in Y Combinator, wants to solve the food chain conundrum with another source of protein: black soldier flies.

-The larvae of black soldier flies can not only be made into animal feed, but they also gobble down food waste during their short lives, doubling the environmental benefits of Entocycle’s automated system.
+Not only can the larvae of black soldier flies be made into animal feed, but they also gobble down food waste during their short lives, doubling the environmental benefits of Entocycle’s automated system.
 The larvae are monitored with visual recognition and machine-learning tech, making Entocycle cost-efficient and scalable enough to make an impact on the animal protein feed industry, which the startup says is worth $150 billion.

 Entocycle, which already has a facility in London, was founded three years ago by Keiran Whitaker.
 After earning a Masters in environmental design, Whitaker spent a few years working as a scuba diving instructor.